Fan Fic: The Wario Barker Collection

 - Alternate Universe Fic: When the author began writing this continuity, Series 4 was still airing and he hadn't seen it.
 The Doctor hence regenerates into Ronald Howard, then Jonathan Gundrie, then Hugh Laurie...and then things get complicated.

-- The remainder of Ten's life was added later on, with An Insignificant Choice (production code 4.16˝) as the major point of divergence.
+- The remainder of Ten's life was added later on, with An Insignificant Choice marking the major point of divergence.

-- In early 2011, the author made the timeline diverge at Nine's regeneration, although the sole difference was the Doctor's appearance/voice — Rich Karley, not David Tennant.
-That said, it seems Karley's Tenth Doctor is a result of the Doctor's faulty memories.
+- In early 2011, the author made the timeline diverge at Nine's regeneration, although the sole difference was the Doctor's appearance/voice Rich Karley, not David Tennant.
+That said, it seems Karley's Tenth Doctor is a result of the Doctor's memories being faulty for whatever reason.

 - Arc Number: DB082319882358, appearing across time and universes.
 First appears in Azu-Who, last appears in one ending of Last Peace.